-The best thing you can do to maintain a positive credit score is to pay your student loans on time.
+One of the best things you can do to maintain a positive credit score is to pay your student loans on time.
 Paying off your student loans will result in some closed credit accounts, but that positive payment history will still be there and show lenders that you are a responsible borrower.

 Also remember to regularly check your credit report and monitor your credit score.
-You can get your free credit report from the three major agencies at AnnualCreditReport.com, and can monitor your score using various free online services.
+You can get your free credit report from the three major agencies at AnnualCreditReport.com, and can monitor your score using various online services at no cost.

 |Lender||Variable APR||Eligible Degrees|